vinaykumar231/AI_Interview_Backend_final/README.md

 ---

 ## Future Enhancements
-- ntegration with video conferencing platforms for live interviews.
+- Integration with video conferencing platforms for live interviews.
 - Advanced sentiment analysis for more accurate evaluations.
 - Mobile app support for recruiters and candidates.
 - Integration with job boards for automatic candidate sourcing.